bahrus/carbon-copy/README.md

 The carbon copy element, \<carbon-copy\> or \<c-c\> for short, allows one to declaratively copy contents from an external HTML template (or one already defined in the main document) into the tag's innerHTML.

+Note that there are other client-side include web components you may want to compare this one with -- e.g. github's [include-fragment-element](https://github.com/github/include-fragment-element) and [Juicy's juicy-html](https://www.webcomponents.org/element/Juicy/juicy-html) if carbon-copy doesn't meet your needs.

 The syntax for this element, at its simplest level, is as follows:

 ```html